 Though each case is unique, patients typically start to see results of treatment within a few months as their teeth begin to straighten and the treatment plan takes effect.

-Do the math on how quickly you’ll need to eat and drink.
+Realize how quickly you’ll need to eat and drink.

 That means all your eating and drinking will need to fit within an approximately two-hour time slot.
 While this may seem daunting at first, you may soon see some side benefits.
 For instance, you can say goodbye to mindless snacking (and the impact it can have on your waistline).